RookieDSers/BitcoinAutotrading/README.md

 ## Main Concepts

-- We divided this project to 4 subsections.

-1) PyQt5 for GUI (+ Python Basics)
-- We chosed PyQt5 for creating our graphic user interface (GUI).
-Since we were using Python-based APIs, it benefits from being a Python pulg-in GUI toolkit Qt
-- Qt Designer made us much easier to build UIs with useful built-in widgets also with customized widgets
+- Signal/Slot (Event Handling)
+- Web APIs
--
+- Websockets
+- Investing Strategies (Moving-Average, L.W.
+Volatility Break-out strategy)

 ## Tools and APIs

+1) PyQt & Qt Designer
+- PyQt5 for graphic user interface (GUI)
+- Qt Designer is used to build UIs with useful built-in widgets also with customized widgets
+- PyQt also has its own straightforward event handling concept called Signal/Slot

+2) Web APIs/Modules

+- **Pybithumb** API from _Bithumb_
+- Websocket (also included in **Pybithumb** API)

 ## Downside & Future Direction

-## Reference
+- Need improvements on UI
+- Actual run would hit breakpoints during sleep mode on the physical computer
+  - Need to migrate to a server
+- Need more update on investing strategy to handle constant votality